OPENDAP/olfs/resources/gsoc/ifh.md

 because there is little consistency in the naming of geographic domain coordinate variables in the many datasets served by Hyrax.

-The project is to develop at least one, but hopefuly several, protoype versions of the IFH based on different datasets served by Hyrax.
+The project is to develop at least one, but hopefully several, protoype versions of the IFH based on different datasets served by Hyrax.
 Each of these protoypes will include the map UI and will connect the map UI to the underlying dataset by employing a heuristic approach to determining which of the variables in the